brettcannon/stdlib-stats/README.md

 Data is verified via `private_modules.py`.

 ## Map file to module
-Ignores Argument Clinic files, but includes header files.
+Ignores Argument Clinic files and tests, but includes header files.

+`file_map.json` maps module name to relative file paths in a git clone.

+## Module details

 XXX

-## Module details

 - Release and date the module was introduced (inferred by the firt date of a `X.Y.0` release that comes after the earliest commit of any file for a module)